 I used the Design Thinking for Educators framework to conduct face-to-face workshops.
 Design thinking is quite an interesting approach as it enables the researcher to establish empathy, curiosity, constructiveness and a good rapport with the participants; see the problems and challenges through the eyes of participants; is designed specifically for K-12 schools; its structured approach through use of spaces and phases enables the researcher to raise awareness on the use of OER and ICTs in a more active and collaborative fashion; and this approach holds the potential to tap into the capacity of individual teachers to solve current school problems beyond conventional problem solving techniques and to bring out divergent thinking.
 Overall, the use of this approach afforded me an invaluable opportunity to understand better the problems and challenges the teachers in this particular setting face on a daily basis.

-Here is how I hope to contribute to the Open Education field: (a) by gaining new insights on TPD for OER implementation and uptake within K-12; (b) by developing capacity on OER use; and (c) by providing a set of guidelines for a TPD programme on OER uptake in the context of one Brazilian fundamental education public school.
+Here is how I hope to contribute to the Open Education field: (a) by gaining new insights on TPD for OER implementation and uptake within K-12; (b) by developing capacity on OER use; and (c) by providing a set of guidelines for a TPD programme on OER uptake to be adopted by Brazilian fundamental education public schools.

 In August I will be on site again to conduct focus groups aimed at assessing the overall quality and quantity of the intervention.
 Subsequently, all data will be triangulated and I hope findings will provide insight into what kind of TPD works in terms of OER uptake in this particular context.